NethServer/nethserver-backup-data/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_BackupData.rst

     Select the backup destination, a Windows share (CIFS).
 Authentication is required.

     * Server: The IP address or FQDN of the target Windows server
-    * Share: the name of the sahre on the target Windows system
+    * Share: the name of the share on the target Windows system
     * User: username to use for authentication
     * Password: password to use for authentication.